 The last step in the ASC 718 report preparation process is to create a detailed list informing the auditor about options granted, exercised, forfeited, and expired.
 While knowing the above gives you a crow’s-eye perspective into your spreadsheet, read on to understand the nitty-gritty sections of your file!

 (Please note that this is not an all-encompassing list of disclosures.
 Your company’s unique position may require more or fewer disclosures depending on your situation.
 If you have any questions, you should consult with your accountant.)

 First Things First: Documenting Option Grants

 To more easily parse your spreadsheet, you will want to start at the beginning.
 Looking at the first section, you may notice that the report starts with a table for your option grant disclosures.
 Option grants are by far the most important disclosure that must be included in the report.
 You will want to be sure to detail all outstanding shares at the beginning and the end of the period and the actions that caused a change.
-The remaining disclosures report on vesting and exercise related metrics.
+The remaining disclosures report on vesting and exercise-related metrics.

-In the table above, you can see an outline of what you should provide in the option grant disclosure.
+In the table below, you can see an outline of what you should provide in the option grant disclosure.
 Notice that the number of outstanding options at the beginning of the reporting period has changed with regard to the number of outstanding options at the end of the period.
 As demonstrated below, this is because options are influenced by exercises and terminations.

 Option Grant Disclosure

 The disclosure of options is affected by exercises and terminations, so we’ve included a visual on how these actions can change the number in your report (see below).
 Many companies, especially on the West Coast, also allow for all grants to be exercised early.
 If this is the case for your company, the “Exercisable at End of Period” row will be equal to the amount of “Outstanding at End of Period.”